Sour Cream Coffee Cake

 - Cake flour is used in this recipe instead of all-purpose flour because it has a lower protein content and a finer grind.
 All-purpose flour mixed with cornstarch can be substituted if cake flour is not available.
 (See recipe notes for amounts.)

-- Baking soda is also a chemical leavenor, but is used in this recipe because there is an acidic ingredient present, sour cream.
+- Baking soda is also a chemical leavener, but is used in this recipe because there is an acidic ingredient present, sour cream.
 The baking soda and sour cream will interact with each other to further help the cake to rise and to create tenderness.

 - Salt balances out the sweetness of the cake and ensures that it does not taste flat.